zkemail/zk-email-verify/docs/zkEmailDocs/UsageGuide/README.md

 include "@zk-email/circuits/email-verifier.circom";

 template MyCircuit() {
     signal input // inputs from your input.ts file

     // Witnesses and constraints for regex go here

     signal output // output that is public

     component emailVerifier {
  // public inputs are specified here
          } = MyCircuit();
 }
 ```

 ## Step 3: Compile the Circuit

-// Neot completely sure on this part for the installations

-To avoid setup, we recommend using  [Zkrepl](https://github.com/zkemail/zk-regex) to compile and iterate on early circuits.

 To compile the circuit locally, you can use the `circom` command-line tool.
 Make sure you have `circom` installed globally by running `npm install -g circom`.
 Then, navigate to the directory where your circuit file is located and run the following command: